solliancenet/azure-machine-learning-quickstarts/aml-visual-interface/quickstart-2.1/README.md

 ## Step 4: Transform your data

-- Open **Data Transformation** section in the left panel
+1. Open **Data Transformation, Manipulation section** section in the left panel
-- Drag and drop **Select Columns in Dataset** module on to the canvas
+2. Drag and drop **Select Columns in Dataset** module on to the canvas
-- Select the added `Select Columns in Dataset` module
+3. Select the added `Select Columns in Dataset` module
-- Click on **Edit columns** in the right panel
+4. Click on **Edit columns** in the right panel
-- Exclude the column name `vendorID` from your dataset
+5. Select **Begin With All Columns** and then in the drop down select **Exclude**.
+Enter the column name `vendorID` in the textbox.
-- Add **Clean Missing Data** module
+6. Add **Clean Missing Data** module
-- Sequentially connect the three modules
+7. Sequentially connect the three modules
-- Select the added  `Clean Missing Data` module
+8. Select the added  `Clean Missing Data` module
-- Select `Replace with mean` as `Cleaning mode` in the right panel
+9. Select `Replace with mean` as `Cleaning mode` in the right panel
-- Click on **Edit columns** in the right panel
+10. Click on **Edit columns** in the right panel
-- Exclude the two non-numeric data columns `normalizedHolidayName` and `isPaidTimeOff`
+11. Exclude the two non-numeric data columns `normalizeHolidayName` and `isPaidTimeOff`
-- Split the data for training and evaluation using the **Split Data** module
+12. Split the data for training and evaluation using the **Split Data** module

 <img src="./images/04_1.png" width="70%" height="70%" title="Select Columns in Dataset Module" border="15">